quauab/FileNameExtractor/README.md

 Generate a jar file - Include the jar in the project's build path - Instantiate the factory child class and call it's method.

 <h2>Motivation</h2>
-I created this project so to have a Java jar library that will extract a file's name (without the dot or the extension), if and when I am working on a project that requires this feature
+I created this project so to have a Java jar library that will extract a file's name (without the dot or the extension), if and when I am working on a project that requires this feature.